geopython/pycsw.org/faq/index.md

 Why am I getting a 'Connection refused' error when connecting to pycsw?
 -----------------------------------------------------------------------

-Most CSW client tools like (e.g. (QGIS MetaSearch)[https://hub.qgis.org/projects/MetaSearch], [OWSLib](http://geopython.github.io/OWSLib), etc.) derive the CSW URL from the `GetCapabilities` reponse XML, as opposed to using directly the URL you provide.
+Most CSW client tools like (QGIS MetaSearch)[https://hub.qgis.org/projects/MetaSearch], [OWSLib](http://geopython.github.io/OWSLib) derive the CSW URL from the `GetCapabilities` reponse XML, as opposed to using directly the URL you provide.
 Ensure that the `server.url` configuration value is set to ensure the URL to be advertised in the CSW Capabilities XML.